ypa/doolay/docs/worklog.md

 - Looked more into details on swingtime and django-scheduler.
 Django-swingtime looks promising.
 - Ended up going with django-eventtools, since it's more lightweight for my current need.
 - Added BookingSlot model as eventtools's BaseOccurance and have ExperiencePage as foreign key.
 Made ExperiencePage as BaseEvent.
+- Experimented with making BookingSlot a Wagtail page wiht content_panels.
+Ended up reverting back, didn't like it.
+Will experiment with wagtail-calendar app.